jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) a non-resident makes, under an arrangement, a supply, as defined in section 5 of the Goods and Services Tax Act 1985, (the facilitated supply) that is of goods or services to—
     (i) a person in New Zealand (the recipient); or (ii) a person in New Zealand (the intermediary), who makes under the arrangement a supply of the goods or services to another person in New Zealand (the recipient) whose existence is known to the facilitator referred to in paragraph (b), at the time of the facilitated supply; and
-  (b) a person (the facilitator), who is not an intermediary for the facilitated supply, carries out in New Zealand under the arrangement an activity for the purpose of bringing about the facilitated supply to the recipient; and
+  (b) a person (the facilitator), who is not an intermediary for the facilitated supply, carries out in New Zealand under the arrangement an activity for the purpose of bringing about the supply by the intermediary to the recipient or the facilitated supply to the recipient; and
   (c) the facilitator—
     (i) is associated with the non-resident or is an employee of the non-resident:
     (ii) derives 80% or more of the facilitator’s assessable income in the income year of the activity, and in the previous income year, from services provided to the non-resident or to persons associated with the non-resident; and